The Ultimate Bali Travel Guide For First Timers | Stay, Do, Itineraries, & Food

 Uluwatu

 Located at the very south of Bali on the Bukit Peninsula, Uluwatu is most famous for its stunning cliff-top temple and epic surf break!
 The hilly limestone region is home to scenic luxury villas and resorts, popular for weddings that overlook the Indian Ocean and amazing sunsets.
 The cliff-fringed coastline is also home to hidden beaches and world-class surf breaks, a mecca for wave riders from the world over.
-Uluwatu should be a top consideration if you’re looking for a stay that is away from the common crowds of Bali, we stayed at a gorgeous eco resort in Bingin during our time.
+Bingin, Dreamland and Padang Padang are some best beaches in Uluwatu and should be a top consideration if you’re looking for a stay that is away from the common crowds of Bali.
+We stayed at a gorgeous eco resort in Bingin during our time.
 3 days in Uluwatu is the perfect amount of time to explore this region.

 Off the beaten path….